-In this context, it is important to keep in mind that;
+In this context, it is important to keep in mind that:

-- expenditure has to be reported regularly, i.e. during the reporting period in which it is incurred, - the project partner's controller can only carry out the control after receipt of all the documents from the partners, - Some project partner's controllers have fixed time limits for carrying out the control, which have to be respected when the documentation is submitted (and limits for potential clarifications), - the lead partner can only submit the progress report after receiving and having checked the duly signed control documents from the partners reporting expenditure.
+- expenditure has to be reported regularly, i.e. during the reporting period in which it is incurred, - the project partner's controller can only carry out the control after receipt of all the documents from the partners, - Some project partner's controllers have fixed time limits for carrying out the control, which have to be respected when the partner report and the relevant documentation is submitted (and limits for potential clarifications). - the lead partner can only submit the progress report after having received and checked the partner reports from the partners reporting expenditure.